 Treatment with KarXT results in less time with diabetes and greater QALYs, greater life years, and greater evLYs.
-Using a placeholder annual cost of \$20,000 per year, the intervention costs are greater, but there are fewer non-intervention costs resulting from fewer relapses and treatment-emergent adverse events.
+Using a placeholder annual cost of \$20,000 per year, the intervention costs (i.e., costs to acquire KarXT) are greater, but there are fewer non-intervention costs (e.g., costs associated with relapses, diabetes, cardiovascular disease, etc.) resulting from fewer relapses and treatment-emergent adverse events.
 Table 4.3 reports the base-case model outcomes for each arm of the model.

 Table 4.3.
-Results for the Base-Case
+Results for the Base-Case, Lifetime Time Horizon